MatheusBoy/Wine_Learning_DevOps/Docker_And_Kubernetes/Sections_Overview.md

 * Section 4:

-    * Writing a simples JavaScripr app;
+    * Writing a simple JavaScript app;
     * Building a container for the application;
     * Common mistakes and debugging;
     * Port mapping for containers.